orcfax/docs/docs/FACT token/tokenomics.md

 running Orcfax nodes.

-500,000,000 (50%) $FACT have been allocated for rewarding Orcfax validator node operators for collecting, formatting, validating, publishing and archiving real-world data for consumption as eUTXO datum by Cardano dApps and smart contracts.
+500,000,000 (50%) $FACT have been allocated for rewarding Orcfax validator node operators for collecting, normalizing, validating, publishing and archiving real-world data for consumption as eUTXO datum by Cardano dApps and smart contracts.

 This allocation is meant to subsidize operations long enough for the network to become self-sustaining based on fee collection.
-This allocation is a serious signal that Orcfax understands a healthy, thriving validator pool network is required for the long-term viability and value of the network.
+This allocation is a serious signal that Orcfax understands that a healthy validator network is required for the long-term viability and value of the network.

-This allocation has a cliff date or vesting schedule.
-However, How it is paid out to validators will be made public after the close of the Orcfax Incentivized Testnet.
+This allocation does not have a cliff date or vesting schedule.
+How it is paid out to validators will be made public after the close of the Orcfax Incentivized Testnet.